 Can Markets Discipline Government Agencies?
 Evidence from the Weather Derivatives Market

 We analyze the role of financial markets in shaping the incentives of government agencies using a unique empirical setting: the weather derivatives market.
-The Chicago Mercantile Exchange has introduced several temperature related derivative contracts on different U.S. cities in a staggered fashion since 1999.
-The payoffs of these contracts depend on the temperature levels at a specific weather station in the underlying city.
-We show that the introduction of these contracts improves the accuracy of temperature measurement by the dedicated weather station of the National Weather Services (NWS) in that city.
-We argue that temperature-based financial markets generate additional scrutiny of the temperature data measured by the NWS, which in turn motivates the agency to minimize measurement errors.
-Our results have broader implications: the visibility and scrutiny generated by financial markets can potentially improve the efficiency of government agencies even in the absence of explicit incentive contracts.
+We show that the introduction of weather derivative contracts on the Chicago Mercantile Exchange improves the accuracy of temperature measurement by 13-20% at the underlying weather stations.
+We argue that temperature-based financial markets generate additional scrutiny of the temperature data measured by the National Weather Service, which motivates the agency to minimize measurement errors.
+Our results have broader implications: the visibility and scrutiny generated by financial markets can potentially improve the efficiency of government agencies.